 The Bank is under obligation to report to the NBS if the liquidity ratios are non-compliant with the prescribed parameters for two consecutive working days, and must do so on the next working day.
 If the Bank determines a critically low liquidity ratio, it must report this to the NBS at the latest by the next working day.
 Such a report should contain information on the amount of shortfall liquid assets, on the reasons for the lack of liquidity and on the activities planned for resolving the causes of illiquidity.

-T he Financial and Operational Risk Department prepares a report on daily liquidity for the National Bank of Serbia on a daily basis.
+Financial and Market Risk Unit prepares a report on daily liquidity for the National Bank of Serbia on a daily basis.